 Don’t Lean Against the Chair’s Back

-Slumping against the back of a chair and having it hold our weight can also have a feeling of not taking responsibility for our body, which encourages an attitude of not making an effort with the mind.
+Slumping against the back of a chair and having it hold our weight can also create a feeling of not taking full responsibility for our body, which encourages an attitude of not making an effort with our mind.
 This contrasts with sitting with a relaxed and open but upright body, without depending on a wall or chair, which cultivates a mind state of being emotionally open and relaxed without being emotionally dependent.
 And that, of course, is a mind state that is psychologically healthy and desirable for all of us.

 Angling the Pelvis Downward, with Hips Higher than Knees

-One of my teachers has said that when we have a healthy orientation to our pelvis, the spine usually take care of itself.
-She pointed out that as pelvis tilts down and forward, the connecting point of the lumbar (low back) spine does too, which has us tuck our tailbone and creates a nice extension in the lower back (which, again, enables an extended upper back and balance of the head on the neck).
+One of my meditation teachers has said that when we have a healthy orientation to our pelvis, the spine usually take care of itself.
+She pointed out that as pelvis tilts down and forward, the connecting point of the lumbar (low back) spine does too, which has us tuck our tailbone, which creates a nice extension in the lower back (which, again, enables an extended upper back and balance of the head on the neck).
 She suggested visualizing our pelvis to be like a bowl of water which we do not want to tip it over, but where we want a slight stream flowing over the front of the bowl.

 I have seen some people recommend putting blocks or books under the back two legs of a chair to raise them by about an inch or so, which also will serve to create the desired downward pelvic angle.
 I personally have never experimented with this.